-Stage 1 You submit a Stage 1 application, including: providing detail about your research program responding to the eligibility and assessment criteria telling us about your partners and key personnel and attaching partner declarations.
+Stage 1 You submit a Stage 1 application, including: providing detail about your industry problem, research program and key personnel responding to the eligibility and assessment criteria attaching information telling us about your partners' involvement and contributions using the prescribed template attaching partner declarations.
 Stage 2 If successful, we invite you to submit a Stage 2 application.
-You complete and submit a Stage 2 application, providing more detailed information, including: advising of any changes to your proposal responding to CRC Advisory Committee Stage 1 feedback providing detailed financials, proposed activities and milestones and anticipated impacts attaching any additional information required You attend an interview with the CRC Advisory Committee.
+You complete and submit a Stage 2 application, providing more detailed information, including: advising of any changes to your proposal responding to CRC Advisory Committee Stage 1 feedback attaching detailed financials (contributions and expenditure), proposed activities and milestones using the prescribed template attaching information about your anticipated impacts using the prescribed template attaching any additional information requested.
+You attend an interview with the CRC Advisory Committee.